Public Key Infrastructure for Skype for Business Server 2015

-Microsoft Lync Server 2013 relies on certificates for server authentication and to establish a chain of trust between clients and servers and among the different server roles.
-The Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, Windows Server 2008, and Windows Server 2003 Public Key Infrastructure (PKI) provides the infrastructure for establishing and validating this chain of trust.
+Skype for Business Server 2015 relies on certificates for server authentication and to establish a chain of trust between clients and servers and among the different server roles.
+The Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2, and Windows Server 2008 Public Key Infrastructure (PKI) provides the infrastructure for establishing and validating this chain of trust.

 Certificates are digital IDs.
 They identify a server by name and specify its properties.
 To ensure that the information on a certificate is valid, the certificate must be issued by a CA that is trusted by clients or other servers that connect to the server.
 If the server connects only with other clients and servers on a private network, the CA can be an enterprise CA. If the server interacts with entities outside the private network, a public CA might be required.